Cinema of Iran: International Film Festival for Children and Youth

 The International Film Festival for Children and Youth has taken place since 1985.
 In its first three years, it was part of the Fajr Film Festival.
 From 1988 to 1989, it was located in Tehran, and since then in Isfahan, except for 1996 when it was held in Kerman.
 The festival features international and national film and video competitions.
 The top prize is called Golden Butterfly.

 House of Cinema Ceremony

 On September 12, the national day of Iranian cinema, a celebration is held annually by the House of Cinema.
 In the 2006 event, Akira Kurosawa was honored.

 Noor Iranian Film Festival

 Founded in 2007, the Noor Iranian Film Festival is held annually in Los Angeles, California.

 Iranian Film Festival - San Francisco

 Iranian Film Festival - San Francisco (IFF), the first independent Iranian film festival outside of Iran, launched in 2008, is an annual event showcasing independent feature and short films made by or about Iranians from around the world.
-Website.